Our last set of molars, the so-called "wisdom teeth," typically erupt between the ages of 17 and 21 for the majority of the population.

 If the tooth cannot be extracted at this point, the bone around it will be drilled to fully expose it.

 Then a tool, called an elevator, can pull it out.
 The tooth may be cut in portions if it is stuck.

 The area is then cleaned and sealed with stitches.
 During the procedure, local or general anesthesia can be used.

 What Happens Next?

-If you or someone you know is struggling with their wisdom teeth, or if they are causing any kind of trouble to your mouth, please do not hesitate to call Mountain State Oral and Facial Surgery at 304-343-5161 today so we can examine your case and determine the best course of action.
+If you or someone you know is struggling with their wisdom teeth, or if they are causing any kind of trouble to your mouth, please do not hesitate to call Mountain State Oral and Facial Surgery at 304-343-5161 or one of our other locations today so we can examine your case and determine the best course of action.